-(1) Vide "Overland Route to British Columbia," by Henry Youle Hind, M.A., F.R.G.S., and "Narrative of Canadian Exploring Expedition," by the same Author; also Captain Palliser's Report in the "Journal of the Royal Geographical Society for 1860."
+(&lt;sup>1) Vide "Overland Route to British Columbia," by Henry Youle Hind, M.A., F.R.G.S., and "Narrative of Canadian Exploring Expedition," by the same Author; also Captain Palliser's Report in the "Journal of the Royal Geographical Society for 1860."

-malt, offers far superior advantages, for the coal-mines of Vancouver Island are the only ones on the Pacific coast of North America.
-Victoria is but 6,053 miles from Hongkong, or about twenty-one days' steaming; and if a railway were constructed from Halifax to some point in British Columbia, the whole distance to Southampton would be accomplished in thirty-six days-from fifteen to twenty days less than by the Overland Route viá Suez.
-(1)
+Victoria, with the magnificent harbour of Esquimalt, offers far superior advantages, for the coal-mines of Vancouver Island are the only ones on the Pacific coast of North America.
+Victoria is but 6,053 miles from Hongkong, or about twenty-one days' steaming; and if a railway were constructed from Halifax to some point in British Columbia, the whole distance to Southampton would be accomplished in thirty-six days-from fifteen to twenty days less than by the Overland Route viá Suez. ()